 - Municipal Management Association of Southern California

 The City Manager manages the day-to-day operations of the City.
 Acts as an advisor to the City Council on fiscal and City matters.
 The City Council sets policy, while the City Manager implements that policy.
 The Manager works as a facilitator, coordinator and catalyst, developing good working relationships and counting on and seeking out the support of the experts - City department heads, City staff and the community.

 To provide accurate and timely information and recommendations to the City Council in order to make informed decisions, implement policies and programs approved by Council, and manage the day-to-day operations of City services.

 Return to Top

-- Develop and administer a "structurally balanced" General Fund budget and continue to maintain adequate reserves for future years' financing as well as identify appropriate financing strategies to fund enhanced public safety services.
+- Develop and administer a "structurally balanced" General Fund budget and continue to maintain adequate reserves for future years' financing as well as identify appropriate financing strategies to fund future capital projects.

 - Actively participate in Serve Santa Maria as well as collaborate with various non-profits and faith-based groups to cultivate and foster social capital.

 - Research the feasibility of online performance evaluations to assist supervisors and the Human Resources Division with efficiencies, accountability, and reliability.

 - Develop a new format for the “Maddy Book” of City Boards, Commissions, and Committees to make the content more informative and user-friendly.